-MAJOR ADMINISTRATOR Dean, College of Health and Human Services
+MAJOR ADMINISTRATOR Dean, McQueary College of Health and Human Services

-The Athletics Equipment Attendant performs varied athletics equipment stores work including issuing, storing, maintaining, and repairing of athletics equipment used in classroom instruction or available to students, faculty, and other authorized individuals utilizing the exercise/recreation facilities.
+The Athletic Equipment Attendant performs varied athletic equipment stores work including issuing, storing, maintaining, and repairing of athletic equipment used in classroom instruction or available to students, faculty, and other authorized individuals utilizing the exercise/recreation facilities.
 The Attendant maintains an inventory of equipment and supplies stored in the equipment room and accurate records of equipment issued to authorized persons.
-The Athletics Equipment Attendant performs preventive maintenance functions on athletics, exercise, and recreation equipment.
+The Athletic Equipment Attendant performs preventive maintenance functions on athletic, exercise, and recreation equipment.

 MINIMUM ACCEPTABLE QUALIFICATIONS